hanami/view/examples/dry-system-sinatra/README.md

 - `lib/example_app/views/`
 - `web/templates/`

-n.b. this is a minimal integration to demonstrate how dry-view can fit within an app using dry-system and a web front-end like Sinatra; there's plenty more that could be done to flesh out the view-related features and improve the overall experience.
+n.b. this is a minimal integration to demonstrate how hanami-view can fit within an app using dry-system and a web front-end like Sinatra; there's plenty more that could be done to flesh out the view-related features and improve the overall experience.